prathameshks/prathameshks.github.io/_projects/techverse-website.md

 is_public: true
 is_featured: true
 thumbnail: /img/projects/techverse-website-banner.png
-short_description: This project involved developing the backend for the TechVerse MESCOE website, a technical club at our college.
+short_description: This project involved developing the backend for the TechVerse website, a technical club at our college.
 The website was built using Jekyll, HTML, CSS, and JavaScript for the frontend, and Django and REST Framework for the backend.
 The website is hosted on GitHub Pages and the backend is deployed on PythonAnywhere.
 project_level: Intermediate
 self_rating: 5
 location: MESWCOE Pune